Non-Hausdorff germinal groupoids for actions of countable groups: Criteria for the non-Hausdorff property

 \subsection{Proof of Theorem \ref{thm-main1}}

-The proof of item (1), which states that the property that $(\fX,\G,\Phi)$ is not locally quasi-analytic of finite or flat type, or that it is countably dynamically wild is an invariant of the conjugacy class of the action, is given in Theorem \ref{thm-isomupsilon-countable}.
+The proof of item (1), which states that the property that $(\fX,\G,\Phi)$ is countably wild of finite or flat type, or that it is countably dynamically wild is an invariant of the conjugacy class of the action, is given in Theorem \ref{thm-isomupsilon-countable}.

-Item (2) for the case when $(\fX,\G,\Phi)$ is locally quasi-analytic is given by Criterion \ref{crit-hausdorff2}.
-If $(\fX,\G,\Phi)$ is not locally quasi-analytic of flat type, then the map of direct limit groups $\Upsilon_c^\G(\Phi) \to \Upsilon_s^\G(\Phi)$ is an isomorphism, and by Theorem \ref{thm-incl-countable} $\G$ does not have a non-Hausdorff element.
+In item (2) if $(\fX,\G,\Phi)$ is countably wild flat type, then the map of direct limit groups $\Upsilon_c^\G(\Phi) \to \Upsilon_s^\G(\Phi)$ is an isomorphism, and by Theorem \ref{thm-incl-countable} $\G$ does not have a non-Hausdorff element.
 Then by Criterion \ref{crit-nonH-element} the germinal groupoid $\cG(\fX,\G,\Phi)$ must have Hausdorff topology.

 Item (3) is proved in Theorem \ref{thm-incl-countable}.
 Items (4) and (5) are proved in Corollary \ref{cor-incl-prof-count}.